ryanthomas-org/systray_hints/README.md

 The ability to obtain the geometry of the system tray is not referenced in the awesome API for a reason; in theory it may occasionally return incorrect data, requiring an additional execution of the keybinding.

 This project was previously assembled as a quick hack in the form of a shell script requiring iocane, rofi, and xdotool.
 It has been rewritten as a native lua module for the latest stable release with no external dependencies.
 While deprecated functions were avoided, we have not yet tested it in the development version.

+The geometry of individual icons is calculated based on the assumption that they exist in a single row.
+This limitation is removed in the development release channel and could be compensated for by checking for `systray_max_rows` or forcing `base_size`.
+Modifications to the hints widget would also be necessary.